 Lifeline’s experienced team of adoption specialists welcomes you as you begin the incredible journey to adopt a precious child from Costa Rica!
 Lifeline offers both traditional and special needs (see below) adoptions from Costa Rica, and would count it a privilege to partner with your family.
 We believe you’ll be excited to learn that Costa Rica is regarded by adoption professionals as one of the most well-run adoption programs in Latin America.
 Costa Rica will become the choice country for hundreds of American adoptive families for the following reasons: Newly re-opened “Hague-certified” program; high quality orphanage care; detailed medical and developmental information on available orphaned children; children who wait receive counseling services and advocacy; well established government child welfare agency oversees the “transition” process; and children reside with the adoptive parents throughout the family’s in-country stay.
 For many of these families, Lifeline will be their agency of choice.
 We presently have some wonderful agency advantages that greatly benefit our families.
-Call Beth Stanley 205-972-8437, our Latin American Program Coordinator, and discover why so many families trust Lifeline.
+Call Iris George, our Latin American Program Coordinator, at 205-972-8407 and discover why so many families trust Lifeline.

 In spite of its amazing natural beauty and ability to draw tourists from around the world, Costa Rica is a country with incredible needs.
 There are many thousands of children within its borders who have been abandoned or orphaned through traumatic circumstances.
 Presently, these precious children are in need of permanent, loving homes.
 Lifeline is looking to find exceptional parents for these needy children.